 The cash foundation of accounting acknowledges transactions and events only when the company receives or pays cash or cash equivalents.
 Readers can learn about the sources of cash raised during the period, the reasons for which cash was spent, and the cash balances at the reporting date by reading financial statements produced on the cash basis.
 In the financial accounts, the focus of measurement is on cash balances and fluctuations.
 Additional information regarding liabilities, such as payables and borrowings, as well as some non-cash assets, such as receivables, investments, and property, plant, and equipment, may be found in the notes to the financial statements.

 There are two sections to the Cash Basis standard.
 Part 1 is required, whereas Part 2 identifies extra accounting principles and disclosures that a public sector firm might consider adopting.
-Only if financial statements meet all of the standards of Part 1 of the IPSAS under Cash Basis published by IPSASB should they be considered as compliant with this IPSAS.
+Only if financial statements meet all of the standards of Part 1 of the IPSAS under Cash Basis published by IPSASB should they be regarded as compliant with this IPSAS.

 Component of Financial Statement Under Cash Basis